hwborchers/ctv-numericalmath/README.md

     implements a multi-precision library that allows to store and manage arbitrarily big integers; it includes probabilistic primality tests and factorization algorithms.
+-   [bignum](https://cran.r-project.org/package=bignum) is a package for
+    arbitrary-precision integer and floating-point numbers of 50 decimal digits of precision.
+The package utilizes the 'Boost.Multiprecision' C++ library and is specifically designed to work with the 'tidyverse' collection of R packages.
 -   Package [Ryacas](https://cran.r-project.org/package=Ryacas) interfaces the
     computer algebra system 'Yacas'; it supports symbolic and arbitrary precision computations in calculus and linear algebra.
 -   Package [caracas](https://cran.r-project.org/package=caracas) (based on
-    'reticulate') accesses the symbolic algebra system 'SymPy'; supported are symbolic operations in linear algebra and calculus, such as eigenvalues, derivatives, integrals, limits, etc., computing special functions, or solving systems of equations.
+    'reticulate') accesses the symbolic algebra system 'SymPy';
+    supported are symbolic operations in linear algebra and calculus, such as eigenvalues, derivatives, integrals, limits, etc., computing special functions, or solving systems of equations.
 -   Package [symengine](https://cran.r-project.org/package=symengine) provides an
     interface to 'SymEngine', a C++ library for fast symbolic calculations, such as manipulating mathematical expressions, finding